 Lymph Stim is a homeopathic formula that motivated the lymphatics and gets the fluid moving, starts to break up and decongest the fibrotic tissue and help your cells release toxins and fluid that they are holding onto.

-Compression Garments for Lipedema – Compression Therapy
+Lipedema Compression Leggings – Compression Therapy

 The other thing that is absolutely essential is compression therapy.
 Compression therapy puts pressure on the skin and the extremity that is filled with fluid and not moving.
 We call this stasis, or fluid stasis.
 We are going to compress and we are going to utilize the compression from the lower space up to the top space to actually move the fluid up the body.
 This is impactful for ankles, knees, calves, thight, butt and abdomen.
 It will also be impactful for the panis.
 This is the lower abdomen that can sometimes hang to the mid-thigh area or lower.
 There is some compression therapy that we can utilize for the abdomen and panis.
 Compression is one of the most impactful ways on top of laser therapy to break up fibrotic tissue.
 With lipedema or lipo-lymphedema a lot of times the legs will have a curvy, marshmallow type, bumpy look to them.